tbliss1/kentstateatc.github.com/rates_breakdown.md

 ---
 # R.A.T.E.S.
 Modes

+R.A.T.E.S. is a multi-suite driven simulation.
+If you don't know what that means, information on triple-plays is available [here](/tripleplay/).

 There are 3 different modes to RATES, and understanding them is important, to decide which interests you the most.

 # THE QUAD